apollographql/apollo-server/docs/source/api/apollo-server.md

 ## Framework-specific middleware function

-Framework integrations define functions with names such as `applyMiddleware`, `getMiddleware`, `createHandler` which are used to connect your server to your web framework.
+[Framework-specific Apollo Server packages](../integrations/middleware/) (such as `apollo-server-express`) each define a method that you use to connect Apollo Server to your web framework.
+Depending on the package, this function is `applyMiddleware`, `getMiddleware`, or `createHandler`.

-You call this method instead of [`listen`](#listen) if you're using a [middleware integration](../integrations/middleware/), such as `apollo-server-express`.
-For non-serverless frameworks (Express, Fastify, Hapi, Koa, and Micro), you must call [`await server.start()`](#start) _before_ calling this method.
+You call this method instead of [`listen`](#listen) if you're using a framework-specific package.
+For non-serverless frameworks (Express, Fastify, Hapi, Koa, and Micro), you _must_ call [`await server.start()`](#start) _before_ calling this method.

 These functions take an `options` object as a parameter.
-Some supported fields of this object are described below.
-Note that not all integrations support all options.
-See [your integration's description](../integrations/middleware/) to see what the name of the function is and which options are supported.
+Some supported fields of this object are described below. **Not all packages support all options.** See [your package's description](../integrations/middleware/#basic-usage) to see what the name of the function is and which options are supported.

 ### Example